vitwit/cada/integration_docs/integration.md

 # Integration

-Follow these steps to integrate the avail-da module into your Cosmos SDK-based application.
+Follow these steps to integrate the cada module into your Cosmos SDK-based application.

 ### app.go wiring

 In your application's simapp folder, integrate the following imports into the app.go file:

 1. Imports

 ```sh